tcdowney/poet/README.md

 Just kidding, poet makes your writing terrible. :hankey:

+This project is really just for fun.
+It's my Clojure playground and has no practical use. :)

 I'm currently reading through the second edition of [The Joy of Clojure](http://www.manning.com/fogus2/) and this project is just a fun way to play around with the language.
 It uses `clojure-opennlp` to tokenize and detokenize text and detect sentences and contains a variety of toy functions that can be mapped over tokenized text.

 ## License